Finding New Tracks to Pleasure: Why I Started Desire Pathways

 Photo of Michaela Tutty.
 Photographer: Sophia Stiegler

-Most of us were taught that if we have a challenge with intimacy, we should "talk it out" or "think it through."
-We try to use logic to fix a physical experience.
-But your brain isn't the one in charge during intimacy—your nervous system is.
+Most of us were taught that when intimacy gets difficult, we just need to talk it out or think it through.
+We try to use logic to fix a deeply physical experience.
+But your brain isn't the one calling the shots during intimacy; your nervous system is.

-If you have ever felt "stuck in your head," disconnected from your body, or like you’re just watching yourself go through the motions, you aren't "broken."
-You are likely experiencing a natural survival response.
+If you have ever felt stuck in your head, disconnected from your body, or like you’re just watching yourself go through the motions, you aren't broken.
+You are likely experiencing a completely natural survival response.

-Somatic sex coaching is a body-based approach that focuses on how you feel in the present moment.
-At Desire Pathways, we move from the "inside-out" to build a new foundation for pleasure.
+Somatic sex coaching is a body-based approach focused on how you feel right now, in the present moment.
+At Desire Pathways, we work from the inside out to build a genuine foundation for pleasure.

 My Truth: From Survival to Safety

 My path to this work is deeply personal.
 After navigating a significant trauma at seventeen, my relationship with my body changed instantly.
-I’ve always been naturally curious, and I found that I was only experimental with sex.
+I’ve always been naturally curious, and I found that I was highly experimental with sex.
 Back then, that experimentation was mostly a way to keep myself in control.
-It was my way of managing the experience so I didn't have to feel vulnerable, even if I wasn't always fully "there" to feel what was happening.
+It was my way of having a sense of control over the experience so I didn't have to feel vulnerable, even if I wasn't always fully there to feel what was happening.

-Even years later, while I was undergoing my professional studies, a situation in my personal life forced me to confront the reality that the path to healing isn't always linear.
-However, because I was immersed in my training at the Institute of Somatic Sexology at the time, I had immediate access to a framework that changed my trajectory.
+Years later, while undergoing my professional studies, another traumatic situation in my personal life forced me to confront the reality that the path to healing isn't always linear.
+However, because I was immersed in my training at the Institute of Somatic Sexology at the time, I had immediate access to a framework that changed everything for me.

 A powerful nature photo of Huka Falls in New Zealand, representing the natural flow and pathways of the nervous system.